wootencl/apidocs-v4/source/includes/_identity.md

 | /identity/{uuid}   | GET         | Returns a single identity resource                             |
 | /identity?{params} | GET         | Returns one or more identity resources meeting search criteria |

 Supported query string parameters to the /identity endpoint are listed below.
-Parameters highlighted in *bold* support fuzzy search.
+Parameters highlighted in *bold* utilize a fuzzy matching strategy which match records within a maximum edit distance of two.
+All other parameters employ an exact match strategy.

 -	*address.city*
 -	address.state